#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds might start peeking through in the garden beds, even if you put down mulch to keep them at bay.
-Pull out weeds from the root in edible gardens, and dig up the roots if the weed snapped off without them.
+Weeds are likely poking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
+Pull weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
 Be sure to get rid of weeds before they go to seed.
-If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy-duty rubber gloves to ensure that it doesn't touch your lungs or skin.
+If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator and heavy rubber gloves to ensure that the chemical doesn't touch your lungs or skin.

-You'll need to rehydrate those roots.
-The solution for how to get burnt grass green again is easy: Fix the burnt spot with a long drink, then continue to water it regularly.
-It should perk up over the course of a week.
-The method for how to treat grass from dog urine isn't as simple.
+Just rehydrate those roots.
+The solution for how to get burnt grass green again is simple: Fix the scorched spot with a good drink, then continue to water it regularly.
+It should perk up by the following week.
+The method for how to treat grass from dog urine isn't as straightforward.
 Grass damaged by pets must be removed, neutralized, and replanted in fresh soil with new sod, or patch and repair grass seed.

-After you've planted your flowers or plants, ensure they're hydrated and well-fed.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for your plants, whether you need a tomato fertilizer, shrub fertilizer, or a general garden fertilizer blend.
-Only apply as often as directed on the packaging.
-Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.
+After you've planted your plants or flowers, you'll need to make sure they're well-fed and hydrated.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for whatever you're growing, whether you need a fertilizer for vegetable plants, flower fertilizer, or a general garden fertilizer blend.
+Only apply as often as instructed on the packaging.
+Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

-When you need a break from working in the yard, shelter under a patio umbrella or covered gazebo.
-If you have sturdy structures like a shed or house, create shade by attaching shade sails and awnings.
-However, sometimes shade isn't enough because it's extremely humid.
-That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
-Go back to swinging in a hammock when that water-cooled air is ready.
+When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
+If you have sturdy structures like a house or shed, make your own shade by attaching sun sails and awnings.
+However, sometimes shade isn't enough because it's too humid.
+That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
+Go back to lounging in the sun when that water-cooled air is ready.

-Spending time with friends in gorgeous summertime weather makes the season even more special.
-But you don't need a full backyard makeover or to create your own patio conversation sets from scratch to do it.
+Spending time with friends in gorgeous weather makes the season even more special.
+But you don't need a full backyard makeover or to create your own patio furniture collection from scratch to do it.
 Even a minor backyard refresh can make a big difference.
-New outdoor lounge furniture, outdoor rugs, or even a string of outdoor lights can add character to a patio.
+Outdoor string lights, new outdoor lounge furniture, or even an outdoor rug can add character to a patio.

 The Home Depot Garden Center at Live Oak

-As we stretch into summer, your landscaping and garden will weather more sun and heat than earlier in the season.
-You'll want to consider how to keep things cool with proper tending, shade, and irrigation.
-Just like we can get sunburned, bulb flowers and grass can dry out, and trees can lose their leaves prematurely.
-We've got advice to make it through the hotter months with flying colors.
+As summer stretches on, your garden and landscaping will weather more sun and heat than earlier in the year.
+You'll need to consider how to keep things cool with proper tending, irrigation, and shade.
+Just like we can get sunburned, grass and bulb flowers can get scorched, and trees can lose their leaves prematurely.
+We've got guidance to make it through the hotter months.

 Lawn Repair and Patching

-Scorched, or burnt, grass has an oddly shaped discoloration that looks yellow.
-It happens when metal or plastic sits on the grass and bakes in the sunlight or a reflective surface shines continuously on your lawn.
-You'll find it once you move something that's been sitting out in the yard, like a trash can or garden hose.
-Car windows or mirrors can also scorch grass when the sun angle is just right.
+Scorched, or burnt, grass has a distinctively shaped discoloration that isn't green.
+It happens when a reflective surface shines continuously on your lawn or metal or plastic sits on the grass and bakes in the sunlight.
+You'll usually discover it when you disturb something sitting out in the yard, like a garden hose or trash can.
+Car windows or mirrors can also scorch grass when the sun angle is right.

 Whether you're doing upkeep on your current lawn or patching the bald spots, keep in mind which type of grass it is.
 Match the kind of grass to how much sun your lawn gets — or to the existing grass type if you're doing patch repair.
-In other words, if your lawn gets full sun, make sure you plant sod that thrives in full sun instead of a type that prefers shade or dappled sun.
+For example, if your lawn is shaded by buildings and gets partial shade or dappled sun, make sure you plant sod that prefers shade.

 Care for Your Trees and Shrubs

-When you're making sure your garden is watered, don't forget about the shrubs, bushes, and trees.
-They may need less watering than delicate flowers or vegetable plants, but they can still get dry and parched in the summer heat.
-It's not hard to learn how to water bushes and trees — just be sure to aim the water at the roots.
+When you're making sure your garden is watered, don't forget about the bushes, shrubs, and trees.
+They may need less watering than delicate flowers, but they can still get parched and dry in the summer heat.
+It's not hard to learn how to water trees and bushes — just make sure you aim the water at the roots.
 It'll help grow strong leaves and flowers.
-If it's a fruiting tree, it'll also help give it enough moisture to put out blossoms and fruit and keep it from drying out.
+If it's a fruiting tree, it'll also help give it enough moisture to put out blossoms and fruit and keep it from turning brown or yellow.

 Also, check for damaged areas on the trees and shrubs.
 Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for strange raised scars on the bark, spots on leaves or bark, or leaves full of holes.
-When your leaves look like lace, something is eating them.
-Spots may indicate many issues ranging from fungus to bugs.
+Look for a network of raised lines on tree bark, spots on leaves or bark, or leaves full of holes.
+When your leaves look like lace, caterpillars or insects are eating them.
+Spots may indicate a number of issues ranging from bugs to fungus.
 Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as they may ultimately end the life of your shrub or tree.
+Any of these issues should be researched and cared for as soon as possible, as a severe case may kill all or part of your tree or shrub.

 Vertical Vegetable Gardening

-Fasten your plant to a tomato cage or pole with twine, plant ties and wires, garden wire, or fabric strips.
+Fasten the plant to a fence, trellis, or pole with string, plant ties and wires, garden wire, or fabric strips.
 Be sure to attach each plant loosely.
-Then the stem has room to grow wider and the branches and leaves can sway in the breeze.
-Strawberries, tomatoes, squash, pumpkins and cucumbers need support as they bear fruit.
-Melons and squash require hammocks made of stretchy fabric, string, old nylons, or a sling to support the heavy produce.
-These plants take up less space on the ground this way, which allows you to fit more plants or have walking room in between.
+Then the stem has room to grow wider and the leaves and branches can sway in the breeze.
+Strawberries, tomatoes, squash, cantaloupe and cucumbers need support as they bear fruit.
+Melons and squash require hammocks made of old nylons, string, a sling, or other stretchy fabric to support the heavy produce.
+All of these plants take up less space on the ground this way, which allows you to have walking room in between plants or fit even more of them.

-No matter if your perfect summer includes gardening, relaxing, grilling, or finishing outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your Live Oak store.
+No matter if your perfect summer includes grilling, relaxing, gardening, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
+Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Live Oak store.

 Nearby Stores